bealex/Macaroni/README.md

 Container.policy = .singleton(container)
 ```

+## Per Module Injection

+If your application uses several modules and each module

 ## Multithreading support

 Macaroni does not do anything about multithreading.
 Please handle it yourself if needed.